Nematanthus: Cultivation

-Nematanthus thrive between 18 and 25 C, although they stay more compact if grown at 15 to 17 C. They may lose their leaves if temperatures go above this level.
+Nematanthus thrive at temperatures between 18 and 25 C, although they stay more compact if grown at 15 to 17 C. They may lose their leaves if temperatures go above this level.
 Nematanthus gregarius is said to tolerate temperatures down to 30 to 35 F. Nematanthus do best in bright indirect light, and can easily burn in direct sunlight.
 They prefer high humidity, and grow better under these conditions, but adapt to household humidity.
 The tuberous roots of this plant retain water, and Nematanthus prefer the soil to remain moist, and well-drained.
 The goldfish plant enjoys being pot-bound, and is more likely to bloom in that state.
 When grown in the right conditions, Nematanthus is known to bloom year-round.
 To encourage new blooms, regular pruning of the plant is recommended.
 Plants can be propagated from cuttings.

 Cultivars

 'Tropicana' originated from a cross made in the United States by W. R. Saylor.
 The parents were reported to be N. perianthomegus and N. gregarius.
 As of April 2021, N. perianthomegus was treated as a synonym of N. hirtellus by Plants of the World Online, although other sources say that it is a synonym of N. tessmannii.
 'Tropicana' is initially upright, after which older branches trail.
 The leaves are 5 by 2.5 cm, glossy dark green with a reddish brown margin on the under surface.
 The flower has a red-brown calyx, the fused petals (perianth) being yellow with red-brown stripes and spots.
 'Tropicana' produces flower buds all year round.

 'Rio' also originated from a cross by Saylor, in this case between N. gregarius and N. fissus (syn.
 Hypocyrta selloana).
 Its leaves are slightly larger than those of 'Tropicana', 6 by 6 cm, lighter green on both sides and less glossy.
 The flower is smaller, with a light green calyx and a striking orange-red perianth.
 'Rio' makes buds all year round.

 'Herens' is of unknown origin.
 It resembles 'Tropicana', with a somewhat smaller leaf, 4.5 by 2 cm, with a reddish tinge on the underside.
 The calyx is red-green and the perianth orange-red.
 It can flower abundantly all year round.

 'Gietvoz' is also of unknown origin.
 It is a compact cultivar, less sensitive to unfavorable growing conditions such as overwatering or bright light.
 The leaf is smaller, 3.5 by 2 cm, and less tapered than that of other cultivars, and is thick, waxy and glossy.
 The underside of the leaf is red with a green edge and is clearly visible as the leaves are somewhat upright.
 The flower has an inconspicuous light green calyx and an orange-yellow perianth.
 Although 'Gietvoz' does not flower as readily as other cultivars, it has a good growth habit and attractive foliage.

 Saylor also made crosses between Codonanthe gracilis and Nematanthus hybrids, creating the hybrid genus × Codonatanthus.
 Two of the resulting cultivars are 'Fiesta' and 'Aurora'.

 Nematanthus gregarius 'Dibley's Gold' has variegated leaves.